windkh/node-red-contrib-telegrambot/README.md

 The values in the property fields must be separated by a , e.g.:
 Hugo,Sepp,Egon
-Leave the fields blank if you do not want to use this feature.
+Leave the fields blank if you do not want to use this feature. saveDataDir is an optional configuration value that can be set to automatically download all contents like music, video, documents, etc.

 ## Receiver Node